Tachikoma000/yjs-signaling-server/README.md

    - Build Command: `npm install`
    - Start Command: `npm start`
    - Plan: Free
+   - Environment Variables: None required

 The service will be available at a URL like `https://canvas-notes-signaling-server.onrender.com`

+### Node Version Note

+This server requires Node.js version between 16.x and 18.x (as specified in the package.json `engines` field).

 ## Local Development